Diegocelsia/diegocelsia/README.md

  # Desarollado Web Full Stak

-I am a Junior Front-End Developer with solid experience in HTML, CSS, JavaScript, and React.
-My focus is on creating intuitive and appealing interfaces to provide an excellent user experience.
-Passionate about continuous learning and ready to tackle challenges in dynamic teams.
+I am a Junior Front-End Developer with solid experience in HTML, CSS, JavaScript and React.
+Apart from that, lately I have been very attracted to the Backend, especially with Node.js.
+My focus is on creating intuitive and attractive interfaces to provide an excellent user experience.
+Passionate about continuous learning and willing to face challenges in dynamic teams.